 This course is a continuation of student projects begun in BIOL 4398.
-Students are required to write a thesis and make an oral presentation of their research project at an appropriate venue.
+Students are required to write a thesis and make an oral presentation of their research project to the students and faculty of the department.
 Attendance at the weekly Biology Seminar is also required.
-Prerequisite: BIOL 4398.
+Prerequisite: BIOL 4398 and approval of the supervising faculty member.